Volume 2 - Better Homes and Ruins - The Life and Adventures of Sir Edelbert Spore

 In total they managed to gather three full baskets of various edibles, even after Spore had eaten a half turns’ upkeep.
 Edelbert had the pigeons shuttle the baskets back up to the tower for later.
 It was not even midday yet.

-The passage wound its way downward.
+The way wound downward.
 Edelbert had to admit that the glow of his Bioluminescence was nice in the darkness.
 He wouldn’t be sneaking up on anything though.

 On the other end of the space was a large pile of refuse.
 Something had been croaked and brutally harvested.
 A writhing mass slopped around in the meaty remains, presumably looking for scraps.
 It was paying them no mind.
 Either it was dumb or powerful, but better to be careful either way.